Oliver2081/Arduino-DMX/README.md

 # Arduino-DMX

-Output DMX from QLC+ usong an arduino over serial
+Output DMX from QLC+ using an arduino over serial

 ## How to install
 1. Clone the repository